hxdevlover/archinstall/README.md

 # hxarchinstallscript

 A shell script to make installing arch easier.

-(For Persian Users!)
+Use scripts after chroot to /mnt.